About The Motley Fool

 Our offerings include:

 The Fool’s award-winning website publishes dozens of articles each week covering company results, share ideas, portfolio management, asset allocation and much, much more.

-Fool.co.uk has distribution partnerships with sites such as Yahoo! and Interactive Investor, and we also have a thriving community on our discussion boards where all sorts of financial (and non-financial) issues are debated.
+Fool.co.uk has distribution partnerships with numerous sites such as Yahoo, AOL and MSN, and we also have a thriving community on our discussion boards where all sorts of financial (and non-financial) issues are debated.

 Our Subscription Investment Newsletter Services

 Share Advisor is our flagship share recommendation service.
 Members get two recommendations per month, one of which is growth orientated and the other income based, plus weekly updates reviewing the progress of previous tips, the latest investing news and educational content (in our unique Foolish style, of course).
 This service primarily recommends UK-listed shares valued at £500m+ that are members of either the FTSE 100 or FTSE 250 indices.

 Hidden Winners is our UK small-cap share recommendation service, where we pick shares that typically range in value from £20m up to around £500m.
 Members will get at least one small cap share recommendation per month, and we also follow the fortunes of numerous other small caps that form what we call the Hidden Winners Universe.
 Unique to this service, we will also periodically highlight small cap shares to avoid.

 Pro is our premium investment service, and it uses a real-money portfolio that aims to provide superior investment ideas (it was previously called Champion Shares PRO).
 Headed by portfolio manager Nathan Parmelee, we look to identify great companies that are trading at prices that could offer superior long-term value.
 Pro invests in a wide range of UK companies, from small caps to blue chips, and also in some shares listed overseas.

 To help you decide which service might be right for you we’ve created a detailed comparison of our share recommendation services.